The highest-leverage skill product managers need to bring their product idea to life is the ability to write well.

 When your engineers and designers and marketers have both clear deadlines and full access to all of the data and information they need to complete their jobs, your projects can move along at a much faster pace.

-When a product manager is obsessive about documenting what they know about the product and maintains this information on a regular basis, it also keeps the whole team accountable.
+When a product manager is obsessive about internal documentation, and maintains this information on a regular basis, it also keeps the whole team accountable.

 The product manager is accountable to the VP or the CEO because their vision of the product and their ideas about how it should be executed are written down in public view.